 A belief that is almost as thoroughly contradicted by the evidence as young-earth creationism is.

 Nowhere in anatomy, nowhere in genetics, nowhere in the fossil record or the geological record or any of the physical records of evolution, is there even the slightest piece of evidence for divine intervention.

 And it’s not just humans.
 We’d expect to see whales with gills, pandas with real thumbs, ostriches without those stupid useless wings.

-What we see instead is exactly what we would expect to see if evolution proceeded entirely as a natural, physical process.
-We see “designs” of living things that are flawed and inefficient and just plain goofy: “designs” that exist for no earthly reason except the slow incrementalism that’s an inherent part of the physical process of evolution.
+We don’t see any of this.flawed and inefficient and just plain goofy: “designs” that exist for no earthly reason except the slow incrementalism that’s an inherent part of the physical process of evolution.
 We see anatomical adaptations severely constrained by the fact that each generation can only be a slight modification on the previous generation, with no sudden jumps to a different basic version.
 We see anatomical adaptations severely constrained by the fact that each new version has to be an improvement on the previous version (or at least, not a deterioration from it).
 We see a vast preponderance of evidence showing that evolution proceeds very slowly, very gradually, with the anatomy of each generation being only slightly altered (if at all) from that of the previous generation.

 And that isn’t how things designed by a conscious designer, or even things tinkered with by a conscious designer, work.

 And if a designer is omnipotent, they’re not even stuck with the outlines of a previous design.
 They’re not stuck with anything at all.
 Why on earth would an all-powerful and benevolent god, a god who’s capable of magically altering DNA, bring life into being by the slow, cruel, violent, inefficient, tacked- together- with- duct- tape process of evolution in the first place?